FNALLPC/statistics-das/README.md

   <img src="new_terminal.png" width="200"/>
 </p>

-To download the tutorials, type
+In the terminal window, download the tutorials by typing:

 ```
 git clone https://github.com/FNALLPC/statistics-das